MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **New-AzureHDInsightCluster** cmdlet creates an azure_2 HDInsight cluster by using the specified parameters or by using a configuration object that is created by using the New-AzureHDInsightClusterConfig cmdlet.
+The **New-AzureHDInsightCluster** cmdlet creates an Azure HDInsight cluster by using the specified parameters or by using a configuration object that is created by using the New-AzureHDInsightClusterConfig cmdlet.

 ## EXAMPLES